Heading to Sapporo? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Best time to visit: from January to March for the wonderful snow season and the world-renowned Sapporo Snow Festival.
 Alternatively, visit from April to September for a pleasant, mild climate.

-- Arriving via airport: New Chitose Airport (CTS) is served by Chuo, Hokuto Kotsu and Donan bus lines with tickets dependent on distance; JR bus Airport Express for ¥1,040 one-way.
-Taxis pick up passengers from the arrivals hall and charge ¥12,000-14,000.
+– Pacific Music Festival (July, tickets from ¥5,000) - Arriving via airport: New Chitose Airport (CTS) is served by Chuo, Hokuto Kotsu and Donan bus lines with tickets dependent on distance.

 WHERE TO STAY